 Constrained by the famous lines from literature, the script is compelled to give audiences an ending that may appear to be less than happy.
 Yet despite the adults’ overwhelming interest in buried riches in this pirate tale, real treasure in this classic film is Jim’s innate goodness and his ability to see the best in others.Starring Bobby Driscoll, Robert Newton.
 Updated April 16, 2009

-Treasure Island is rated G
+Why is Treasure Island rated G?
+Treasure Island is rated G by the MPAA

 Alcohol is a common commodity among these motley pirates who order drinks in taverns and imbibe while on duty on the ship.
 During a heavy storm, the crew gets one man drunk and then watches him fall overboard and drown.
 A group of sailors fight over a bottle of rum and man is killed.
 Rough treatment is also common among the shipmates.
 An older man pushes a young boy and threatens him.
 Pirates attack an old man who dies as a result.
 Several characters are shot in the chest, stabbed with swords, and slashed with knives during fights.
 Some blood is shown.
 Pirates exchange gunfire with others and some men are injured.
 Men lie, double-cross others and steal.